 The other aspect of imperfect qutrits considers their intrinsic relaxation and dephasing.
-In previous numerical simulations, we set the qutrit $T_1$ and $T_2$ at an optimistically high level ($T_1=T_2=500\ \mu$s) for isolating the protocol performance from the effects brought up by extra environmental coupling.
-However, in realistic setups, the relaxation towards the ground state of each single qutrit, as well as the decoherence between qutrit levels, will drive the manybody system out of the AKLT subspace, impairing the effectiveness of the protocol.
+In previous numerical simulations, we set the qutrit $T_1$ and $T_2$ at an optimistically high level ($T_1=T_2=500\ \mu$s, \refet{thus $T_\phi = 1000\ \mu$s}) for isolating the protocol performance from the effects brought up by extra environmental coupling.
+However, in realistic setups, the relaxation towards the ground state of every single qutrit, as well as the decoherence between qutrit levels, will drive the manybody system out of the AKLT subspace, impairing the effectiveness of the protocol.
 Nevertheless, we find that the driven dissipative protocol is still able to stabilize the system coherence far beyond the single qutrit coherence time.
-As is shown in Fig.~\ref{fig5}(c,d), the final fidelity in the AKLT susbpace is extracted for finite values of $T_1$ and $T_{\phi}$ between adjacent qutrit levels.
-With $T_1$ or $T_{\phi}$ solely set to a finite value from $10~\mu$s to $40~\mu$s, the protocol final fidelity increase from $\sim 40\% $ to $\sim 70\% $.
-Compared to the $3^4=81$ dimensions of the four-qutrit Hilbert space, this result further confirms the ability of a driven-dissipative method to keep manybody coherent states far beyond their relaxation or dephasing time.
+As is shown in Fig.~\ref{fig5}(c,d,e), the final fidelity in the AKLT subspace is extracted for finite values of $T_1$ and $T_{\phi}$, \refeo{as well as both $T_1$ and $T_\phi$, between adjacent qutrit levels.
+In Fig.~\ref{fig5}(c,d) we consider the case where we keep $T_1$ at the optimistically high value when we set $T_\phi$ to a limited value, and vice versa.
+With $T_1$ or $T_{\phi}$ solely set to a finite value from $10~\mu$s to $40~\mu$s, the protocol final fidelity increases from $\sim 40\% $ to $\sim 70\% $.
+With $T_1$ and $T_\phi$ both set to a finite value from $10~\mu$s to $40~\mu$s [Fig.~\ref{fig5}(e)], the AKLT subspace fidelity increases from $\sim 25\% $ to $\sim 55\% $.} \refeo{Considering the $3^4=81$ dimensions of the four-qutrit Hilbert space, where a maximally mixed state would have a $\sim5$\% fidelity to the ALKT subspace, this result further confirms the ability of a driven-dissipative method to maintain the state coherence beyond native} relaxation or dephasing time.